-A police lieutenant uncovers more than he bargained for as his investigation of a series of murders, which have all the hallmarks of the deceased 'Gemini' serial killer, lead him to question the patients of a psychiatric ward.
+A police Lieutenant uncovers more than he bargained for as his investigation of a series of murders, which have all the hallmarks of the deceased Gemini serial killer, leads him to question the patients of a psychiatric ward.

 Years before Father Lankester Merrin helped save Regan MacNeil's soul, he first encounters the demon Pazuzu in East Africa.
 This is the tale of Father Merrin's initial battle with Pazuzu and the rediscovery of his faith.

-A new commanding officer arrives at a remote castle serving as an insane asylum for crazy and AWOL U.S.M.C. soldiers where he attempts to rehabilitate them by allowing them to live ...
+A new commanding officer arrives at a remote castle serving as an insane asylum for mentally ill and A.W.O.L.
+U.S. soldiers where he attempts to rehabilitate them by allowing them to live ...
 See full summary »

 Lt.
 Kinderman and Father Dyer cheer each other up on the anniversary of the death of their mutual friend, Father Damien Karras, by going to see "It's a Wonderful Life" at the local theater in Georgetown, near Washington D.C.
 But there's no cheering Kinderman while a particularly cruel and gruesome serial killer is at large.
 His murders, which involve torture, decapitation and the desecration of religious icons, is bad enough; but they also resemble those of the Gemini Killer, who has been dead for fifteen years.Written by

 59 of 63 people found this review helpful.

 Was this review helpful to you?